simon-ritchie/apysc/docstring_markdowns/apysc/_type/value_util.md

 ## `_get_value_str_from_dict` function docstring

-Get a value string from dictionary object.<hr>
+Get a value string from a dictionary object.<hr>

 **[Parameters]**